dynamsoft-docs/barcode-reader-docs-mobile/programming/android/faq/reduce-final-size.md

 It is recommended that you distribute your app using App Bundle in order to reduce the final size of the Android app.

-The second step is to utilize APK splits.
+The second step is to to utilize APK splits.
 To learn more about this, please refer to this [page](https://developer.android.com/studio/build/configure-apk-splits#configure-abi-split).

-The third thing to do is to remove processor architecture support.
+The third thing to do is to to remove processor architecture support.
 If you won't be distributing your app via Google Play, please refer to this [page](https://developer.android.com/ndk/guides/abis#gc) on how to proceed with this step.